Dante0909/7382-Team-C-2020/README.md

 # 7382-Team-C-2020
-Team Juan Camilo Garcia Cuevas, Lazzaro Boivin and Mathias Glorieux
+Team Juan Camilo Garcia Cuevas and Mathias Glorieux

+This is a fork.
+The project code was initially uploaded elsewhere.

 ----------------------------USER MANUAL-------------------------------